martin0995/cross-chain-token-transfers/README.md

 ## Recommended Test Setup: Transfer USDC

-To test the cross-chain transfer, I recommend using the **USDC token**, as it’s widely supported across different testnets.
+To test the cross-chain transfer, I recommend using the **USDC token**, as it’s widely supported across different TestNets.

  - USDC Token Address on Avalanche Fuji: `0x5425890298aed601595a70ab815c96711a31bc65`
  - USDC Token Address on Celo Alfajores: `0x2F25deB3848C207fc8E0c34035B3Ba7fC157602B`

-You can obtain USDC on testnets via the official USDC faucet:
+You can obtain USDC on TestNets via the official USDC faucet:

  - [USDC Testnet Faucet](https://faucet.circle.com/)

- Once you have USDC, use the provided addresses above to transfer between testnets.
+ Once you have USDC, use the addresses above to transfer between testnets.

 ## Contracts Overview